igortosic-easymind/CRM-demo-SvelteKit5-Classbased-Store/README.md

 ## Demo Access

-This is a **demo repository**.
+This is a **demo repository** - https://demo-easymindstudio.vercel.app/.
 The app requires a test user account to log in.

 To request demo credentials, contact: **info@easymindstudio.com**